rev087/forge/README.md

 - __Merge:__ Merges one or more geometries into one.
 - __Fuse__: Fuses vertices together based on a threshold distance, creating contiguous surfaces and averaging their normals.
 Results in a "smooth" shaded surface.
 - __Reverse__: Reverses the order of vertices in each triangle face, inverting the face normal.
+- __Bridge__: Receives two sets of geometry A and B, and returns a new geometry with quad faces connecting every two vertices from each set.
+Basis for extrude operations.